vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 could fit a Berkeley Bowl trip in the early afternoon and not delay my meal by too much, after a very long day yesterday and a delayed start to the day due to a work meeting.

+## 2026-02-21: skipped all exercises

+On Saturday 2026-02-21, I skipped all exercises.
+This was because I was trying to fit several cyclic personal chores with long time block commitments within the day, after having built a backlog over the past few days due to circumstances not directly under my control.